kkirchhoff20/AudioSignalProcessing/README.md

 a system that, while not achieving full automation, greatly streamlined the acquisition, cleaning, processing, modeling, and testing.
 Through cycles of troubleshooting, error detection, and model improvement, the project moved from foundational exploration to the successful classification of distinct acoustic events—showcasing an end-to-end workflow from data capture to predictive modeling.

-As described above, these directories serve as epochs to the journey:
+Repository Structure

 1. Data Exploration and Proof of Concept

 Early notebooks focus on understanding the raw audio data, visualizing spectrograms, and applying FFT-based feature engineering techniques.
 This phase helped characterize the acoustic signatures of different sound events and validate the feasibility of machine learning classification.

-Notable notebooks:
+Notebooks:

 Exploring Audio Data.ipynb

 Exploring Spectrograms and Feature Engineering.ipynb

 2. Building Tools and Preprocessing Pipelines

 Once foundational insights were gained, the focus shifted to building reusable tools and preprocessing pipelines.
-This phase included:

-Engineering synthetic audio signals with carefully controlled frequencies and noise, designed as mathematically distinct test cases to troubleshoot model training challenges initially applied on real-world sounds like desk taps and key presses

-Differentiating desk taps from key presses through classification experiments on actual captured data

-Incorporating external Kaggle sound datasets for additional variety and validation

-Developing wavelet transform-based feature extraction pipelines

-Notable notebooks:
+Notebooks:

 Create Synthetic Signals.ipynb